mbkoltai/mbkoltai.github.io/about.md

 Since 2010 I have been working on the quantitative analysis of biomolecular systems, specifically cellular signaling networks, in a field often referred to as 'systems biology'.
 In practice this means building mathematical models capable of making experimentally testable predictions.

-I am currently a postdoctoral fellow in the [Computational Systems Biology of Cancer](https://sysbio.curie.fr) group at the [Institut Curie](https://institut-curie.org) (Paris), a major cancer research center in France.
+I am a postdoctoral fellow in the [Computational Systems Biology of Cancer](https://sysbio.curie.fr) group at the [Institut Curie](https://institut-curie.org) (Paris), a major cancer research center in France.
 The group uses mathematical models, advanced data analysis and data visualization to provide a quantitative framework to understand cancer.

 I am currently uploading some of my work to this site and plan to shortly launch a blog too, where I will review articles and topics that caught my interest.
 Besides systems biology and bioinformatics I also have a general interest in dynamical systems theory and its applications to other, for example economic, phenomena.